 - Attend puppet shows or storytelling sessions that kindle the imagination of the child and opens up their opportunity to learn new words.

 - Do not compel your child to speak, especially when the child is not comfortable.
-It can set a negative image about communication.
+It can set a negative image of communication.

 - Play simple word games, where you can ask the child to identify a word with the clues you give.
 You can reverse the roles and encourage your child to give clues for words.